 What might parents fear?
 One parent might fear that he or she is an ineffective parent; another might fear the loss of a child’s love.
 While we experience our fears as real, if we look carefully at the situation, we can see that they are usually unfounded.
 Resistance to discipline is not a sign that we are ineffective parents; it is more likely a sign that we are successfully challenging the child to make better, albeit difficult, choices.
 Persistence in discipline does not result in the loss of love; more often, it leads to a deeper respect.

-Let’s take a step back for a moment to think about a real life situation.
+Let’s take a step back for a moment to think about a real-life situation.
 Imagine that your child has made a wrong choice, and now needs to accept a consequence.
 As you are explaining the consequence, your child says, “I DON’T CARE”, and you feel an impulse to react.
-At that moment, you can remind yourself that your fears are likely unfounded.
+You can remind yourself that your fears are likely unfounded at that moment.
 You can then continue on carrying out the consequence with firmness and determination.
 (See our blog for other posts on consequences).
 While we are unlikely to receive thanks for our persistence (except perhaps ten or even twenty years later!), following through on efforts to promote positive behavior is likely to assist a child in making better choices over the long run.